HackWGaveesh/emotion-ai-app/readme.md

 # Emotion AI App

-A Streamlit application for emotion recognition using Vision Transformer (ViT) and LSTM for future emotion prediction.
+A Streamlit application for emotion recognition using Fine Tuned Vision Transformer (ViT) and LSTM for future emotion prediction.

 ## Features
 - Analyze emotions from uploaded images or webcam feed